asreview/template-extension-new-dataset/README.md

-Adding a dataset to ASReview is done by extending the [`BaseDataSet`](https://asreview.readthedocs.io/en/latest/reference.html#BaseDataSet) class, and adding it to ASReview.
+Adding a dataset to ASReview is done by extending the [`BaseDataSet`](https://asreview.readthedocs.io/en/latest/reference.html#BaseDataSet) class, adding it to a dataset group and finally, adding it to ASReview.
 To use this template, fork it and modify the following files:

-- A BaseDataSet object is defined in [`asreviewcontrib/dataset_name/your_dataset.py`](asreviewcontrib/dataset_name/your_dataset.py).
+- A `BaseDataSet` object and a `BaseDataGroup` are defined in [`asreviewcontrib/dataset_name/your_dataset.py`](asreviewcontrib/dataset_name/your_dataset.py).
-    Modify the path and this file to add your own dataset.
+    Modify this file to add your own datasets.

-- Adding your BaseDataSet object to ASReview is done via the [`asreviewcontrib/dataset_name/__init__.py`](asreviewcontrib/dataset_name/__init__.py) file.
-This file should import your new class
+- Adding your `BaseDataGroup` object to ASReview is done via the [`asreviewcontrib/dataset_name/__init__.py`](asreviewcontrib/dataset_name/__init__.py) file.
+This file should import your `BaseDataGroup`.

-- Adjust [`setup.py`](setup.py) with information about your dataset, and define the dataset entrypoint.
+- Adjust [`setup.py`](setup.py) with information about your dataset, and define the dataset entrypoint by adding your `BaseDataGroup`.

 - Add your dataset to the `data` folder of the template.

-For advanced usage- (e.g. adding multiple groups), check out the [`BaseDataGroup`](https://asreview.readthedocs.io/en/latest/reference.html#asreview.datasets.BaseDataGroup) in the example and at the documentation.
+For advanced usage- (e.g. adding multiple groups), check out the [`BaseDataGroup`](https://asreview.readthedocs.io/en/latest/reference.html#asreview.datasets.BaseDataGroup) in the example and the documentation.

 ## License